midtown-ai/www/docs/glossary/r.md

  ![](img/r/regulatory_landscape.png ){: width="100%"}

- Q: How are regulation difference from AI principles?
+/// details | How are regulation difference from AI principles?
+    type:question
+///

  See also [R], [AI Bill Of Rights], [AI Principles], [European Union AI Act]